mmsaki/mercado_libre_forecasting/README.md

 - Building sales-forecast and user-interest predictive models.

-## Part 1: Find Unusual Patterns in Hourly Google Search Traffic
+## Part One: Find Unusual Patterns in Hourly Google Search Traffic

 - [x] Read the search data into a DataFrame, and then slice the data to just the month of May 2020.
    - During this month, MercadoLibre released its quarterly financial results.